bezmoradi/tutorials/go/06-struct.md

 }
 ```

-As shown above, the output is empty simply because all keys of the `person` struct must be **PascalCase** for the `json.Marshal` function to be able to parse them.
+As shown above, the output is empty simply because all keys of the `person` struct must start with first letter as **Uppercase** for the `json.Marshal` function to be able to parse them.
 Here is the fix:

 ```go
 type person struct {